cockroachdb/docs/CONTRIBUTING.md

 #### Feedback widget

-We show thumbs-up and thumbs-down feedback buttons after a page's TOC on the bottom-right portion of the docs window for every page by default.
+We show thumbs-up and thumbs-down feedback buttons after a page's TOC on the bottom-right portion every page by default.
 To remove these buttons from a page, set `feedback: false` in the page's front matter.

 #### Contributing options